samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## How are the proceeds of the Tokens Used?

-The Foundation will use the net proceeds of the PTO to deploy additional Internet capacity on our global Grid.
-Part of the proceeds of the PTO will be held as cash on balance sheet to support Token liquidity
+The Foundation will use the net proceeds of the PTO for working capital and to deploy additional Internet capacity on our global Grid.
+Part of the proceeds of the PTO will be held as cash on balance sheet to support Token liquidity.

 # Technical